BlueBrain/sonata-extension/source/sonata.rst

     depend on the incoming connection's synapse type, and the receiving cell's layer.

+``threshold_current`` stored as float: The minimal amplitude (in nA) of a step current clamp injection that triggers one action potential

+``holding_current`` stored as float: The current clamp amplitude (in nA) necessary to hold the cell at a predefined holding voltage (typically around -85 mV for BBP)

 Furthermore, the following fields are required to be stored as an `enumeration`_: